 The main goal is to create the conditions that will spur improvement of homes and create choice neighborhoods.
 As a result, the City, its neighborhoods, and the homes within those neighborhoods will become desirable and attractive in the Miami Valley housing market.
 The benefits of a strong housing market will enhance the City's image and will restore Franklin as a truly exciting city.
-To this end, one of the highest priority recommendations from the CAC is to allow for aging in place and for consistent affordability.
+To this end, one of the highest priority recommendations from the CAC is stabilization of the City's housing stock, offer a variety of housing options for people in all life phases, and facilitation of home ownership.
 Increasing homeownership will aid Franklin in creating a stable and attractive city.
 This goal is based on the belief that quality housing and homeownership promotes family stability, creates positive environments for children, and contributes to success in the job market.
 In addition, the goal is to also ensure that residents have access to a range of city amenities, such as health care and supportive services, commercial services, quality schools, parks and recreational facilities, civic amenities, grocery stores, and entertainment, in short, enabling residents to be a part of a complete city.

 The core and newer neighborhoods of Franklin are considerably different and pose a new set of challenges.
-The newer neighborhoods of Franklin are mainly developed with much of its housing stock geared towards ownership of single-family, detached homes and were developed in the form of planned subdivisions, characterized by larger lots and limited points of access to adjacent neighborhoods and commercial districts.
+The newer neighborhoods of Franklin are mainly developed with much of its housing stock geared towards ownership of single family, detached homes and were developed in the form of planned subdivisions, characterized by larger lots and limited points of access to adjacent neighborhoods and commercial districts.
 As with the core neighborhoods, the quality of these single-family neighborhoods should be maintained through active code enforcement, property maintenance, and context-sensitive infill development and reinvestment.

-Stable, thriving, & connected neighborhoods are essential to a safe, economically strong, and resilient Franklin.
-As we Reinvent Franklin, investing in housing and neighborhoods is imperative to achieving the progress we envision for our families and the City.
+Reinvent Franklin, investing in housing and neighborhood is imperative to achieving the progress we envision for our families and the City.